What is CBT?

 CBT is used to treat conditions such as:

 Depression, Generalised Anxiety Disorder (GAD), Health Anxiety, Post-Traumatic Stress Disorder (PTSD), Obsessive Compulsive Disorder (OCD), Panic Disorder, and Phobias — among others.
-It is also helpful in managing long-term health conditions such as obesity, chronic pain, stress, and adjustment to life changes, including in later life.
+It is also helpful in managing long-term health conditions such as obesity, chronic pain, migraine, stress, insomnia, and adjustment to life changes, including in later life.

 How does CBT work?